lauraikon/IKON-documentation/theory/ikon-language.md

 Sentences could potentially be constructed from right to left or viceversa, top-bottom or bottom-top.
 Or following a semantic schema, that is a **verb** connected to its arguments.
 It is up to writers to adjust this order according to what they are accustomed to in their native language, to what they deem most important, or to what burdens readers the least.
 However, it is important to consider that the most relevant word orders are subject-object-verb (SOV) and subject-verb-object (SVO), the former being the most common.

-### Negation

-IKON uses a single negation form for a simplified system.
-The particle goes before the word it negates (noun, verb, or adjective).
-Examples:
-- she no-NEG have-VERB interest in something (completely lacks possession of interest).
-- she no-NEG interested-ADJ in something; (focus on the state of not being interested).
-- she no-NEG (is-VERB) happy-ADJ (or she no happy).
-- No-NEG go-VERB (do not go).

   ## Semantic predication

   ### Mathematical symbols

   IKON uses symbols like ∈, and = to reflect different levels of relationship and precision in language, based on the context of the verb "to be" and the relationships between concepts.
 * Preposition "of" and verb "belong" (non-equivalence):
-- Use the belonging symbol (∈) for the preposition "of" or the verb "belong."
+Use the belonging symbol (∈) for the preposition "of" or the verb "belong."
 Example: If "Paris belongs to the set of fascinating things," you would represent it as "Paris ∈ fascinating things."
 * Verb "to be" (equivalence):
-- When "to be" expresses equivalence (i.e., both concepts are interchangeable), use the equals sign (=).
+When "to be" expresses equivalence (i.e., both concepts are interchangeable), use the equals sign (=).
 Example: In the sentence "Paris is the capital of France," the concepts "Paris" and "capital of France" are interchangeable, so it's represented as "Paris = capital of France."

 > [ !TIP ]